ONLINE HELP

 The following masks are proposed (in the order in which they appear in the window editor, page editor or report editor):

 • the date defined by the project.
 The date defined by the project depends on the date format selected in the parameters of the project language ("Project ..
-Project description", "Language" tab, linguistic options about the date).
+Project description", "Language" tab, language options about the date).

 • 'DD/MM/YYYY' ("01/02/1979" for example)